 'Research has established that there is no clear or agreed definition of bullying showing considerable disparity, thus making it rather difficult to determine and evaluate what constitutes as bullying' (Randall, 1996, p.14), although understandings are converging.
 As a broadened definition, Whitmore and Kleiner (1999, p 12) believe bullying or workplace violence constitutes as "verbal, physical and threatening behaviour, manifesting itself in both physical and psychological responses."
 These specific acts of bullying and their definitions can be seen in table 1 (see appendix 7.1.1).
 This table clearly demonstrates five different types of bullying, a definition for each type and what in particular causes it.
 This research is not sector orientated and established that violence is indeed prevalent in all working environments.
-Therefore, what is often seen as bullying to ACAS (2011) as many as 18.9 million working days a year are lost because of bullying.
+Therefore, what is often seen as bullying within an office environment could be perceived as something entirely different within the service sector.
+According to ACAS (2011) as many as 18.9 million working days a year are lost because of bullying.
 These statistics unveil the shocking reality of how prevalent bullying currently is within all industries.